microsoft/openCypherTranspiler/README.md

 ### Current work in Progress
 * Publish NuGet packages
-* Update docs and helps
 * Inline conditions with node labels (e.g. MATCH (n:))
-* list, collect, UNWIND support
+* List, collect, UNWIND support

 ### Issues to address on the horizon
 * MATCH pattern with unspecified labels or label patterns maps to more than a single label/relationship type